datopian/flowershow/site/content/blog/2023-02-17-updated-features.md

 ## Page comments

-Flowershow supports the integration of a user commenting feature on your website, allowing visitors to provide their feedback and thoughts on your pages.
+Flowershow supports the integration of [Giscus](https://giscus.app/), [Utterances](https://utteranc.es/), or [Disqus](https://disqus.com/) to add comments functionality to your website, allowing visitors to provide their feedback and thoughts on your content.

 ![[page_comments.png]]